COVID-19 novel coronavirus

 - Avoid close contact with people who are sick

-- Wash hands frequently with soap and water, or cleansing with hand sanitiser, especially after contact with ill people or their environment
+- Wash hands frequently with soap and water, or cleanse with hand sanitiser, especially after contact with ill people or their environment

 - People with symptoms of acute respiratory infection should practice cough etiquette: maintain distance, coughing or sneezing into a tissue or your elbow and then performing hand hygiene

-- Stay at home if you feel unwell and contact your doctor or Healthline
+- Stay at home if you feel unwell and contact your doctor (GP) or Healthline

-It’s quite normal to feel distressed and experience symptoms of stress during this time.
-With all the media coverage & public discussion of COVID-19, it may start to affect you and your mental well-being.
+It has been quite a stressful time over the last year and it is quite normal to feel distressed or to experience symptoms of stress during this time.
+The lock-down, economic issues, media coverage & public discussion of COVID-19 may start to have an effect on you and your mental well-being.